flyway/boxfuse.com/docs/aws.md

 The ELB will also be tagged using the `boxfuse:app` and `boxfuse:env` tags described above as well as any additional custom tags you may have defined.
 Once the app is killed, the ELB will also be removed.

-Boxfuse configures each ELB it provisions to load-balance all open ports of an image at layer 4 (TCP, UDP).
+Boxfuse configures each ELB it provisions to load-balance all open ports of an image at layer 4 (TCP).
-Unlike for layer 7 (HTTP, HTTPS) load balancing this means that HTTPS connection are only terminated on your instance and ensures the entire path between client and instance remains fully encrypted.
+Unlike for layer 7 (HTTP, HTTPS) load balancing this means that HTTPS connections are only terminated on your instance and ensures the entire path between client and instance remains fully encrypted.

 ### Custom ELBs